Lucas Hall Management – Conditions of Use and Hire

 SMOKING – No smoking is allowed in any part of the Hall.
 No Smoking notices are displayed and failure to comply with this Condition may result in the loss of your deposit.

 THE HEALTH AND SAFETY MANUAL is in the Store Cupboard, situated between the cloakroom door and the main window.
-Any incidents involving personal injury during your period of hire must be entered on an accident report form in the file, and the form given to Angela Hough.
+Any incidents involving personal injury during your period of hire must be entered on an accident report form in the file, and the form given to Monica Dexter.
 The First-aid kit is kept at the top of the cupboard behind the kitchen door.
 The hirer should have a qualified first-aider present throughout the period of the hire.

 INDEMNITY AND INSURANCE – The Hirer shall be liable for and indemnify the Management against any liability, loss, claim or proceedings however arising as a result of the hiring.
 The Hirer may consider it prudent to effect insurance against potential liability arising from the hire.